- Arctech Innovation and WAE announce a strategic partnership to develop innovative technologies for disease protection

 This official partnership builds on the success of an existing collaboration, where WAE employed race-derived aerodynamics and its proprietary database of computer fluid dynamic (CFD) models to guide the product design work.
 During the analysis of this first phase, multiple CFD runs were completed covering a range of conditions and use cases to achieve optimal protection of the user.

 Professor Mary Cameron, Co-Founder and Director, Arctech Innovation, says: “We are delighted to be able to call upon the industry-leading expertise of WAE in the field of aerodynamics which will be invaluable to our ongoing research and development programme at Arctech Innovation.”

 Ian Turner, Head of Aerodynamics, WAE added: “It is always rewarding to be able to apply motorsport-derived technologies to new applications and in doing so, support the team from Arctech Innovation in maximising the coverage and efficiency of their device.”

 In addition, WAE used its knowledge of battery technology to identify battery cells that would deliver maximum run time and efficiency.

 Professor Elena Lurie-Luke, who helped to establish this exciting partnership, says: “A true innovation comes from crossing boundaries and bringing together different expertise.
 This collaboration between Arctech Innovation, with its chemical ecology and entomology expertise, and WAE, with its engineering expertise, enables a unique platform for knowledge integration to develop the next generation of control tools against mosquitoes”.

-Paul McNamara, Technical Director, Williams Advanced Engineering commented: “We are delighted to be playing a key role in this crucial technical innovation which will help to combat one of the world’s major health challenges.
+Paul McNamara, Technical Director, WAE commented: “We are delighted to be playing a key role in this crucial technical innovation which will help to combat one of the world’s major health challenges.
 Our unique expertise, including aerodynamics and electrification, will enable new ways to further improve the effectiveness of this potentially life-changing device.”